Complete these common phrases for me:

 We’re going to look at something so rooted in God’s character that we can’t possibly understand Christianity unless we understand this.
 Ephesians 1:4 says that this has been God’s plan from before the creation of this world.
 It is the heart of our relationship with God.
 It’s called grace.

-Today, I want o look at saving grace.
-We’re going to look at five characteristics of saving grace from Ephesians 2.
+Today, though, we’re going to start with the foundation, which is saving grace.
+We’re going to look at five aspects of saving grace from Ephesians 2.
 This is foundational to being a follower of Jesus.
 You can’t understand the Christian life unless you understand what we’ll talk about today.
 This is Christianity 101.

 I’ve built an acrostic to help us talk about grace today – G.R.A.C.E.
 What is grace?